CERTCC/Vultron/docs/topics/process_models/cs/index.md

 ### The _Fix Deployed_ Substate (_d_, _D_)

 The *Fix Deployed* substate reflects the deployment status of an existing fix.
-The model in the Householder and Spring 2021 report [@householder2021state] was initially designed to treat this substate as a singular binary state for a case, but we intend to relax that here to reflect a more realistic perspective in which each Deployer maintains their own instance of this state value.
+The model in [A State-Based Model for Multi-Party Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735513) was initially designed to treat this substate as a singular binary state for a case, but we intend to relax that here to reflect a more realistic perspective in which each Deployer maintains their own instance of this state value.
 It remains a binary state for